 Biomarkers: A biological marker or biomarker is defined as a characteristic that is objectively measured and evaluated as an indicator of normal biologic processes, pathogenic processes, or biological responses to a therapeutic intervention.
 A biomarker can be a physiologic, pathologic, or anatomic characteristic or measurement that is thought to relate to some aspect of normal or abnormal biologic function or process.
 Biomarkers measured in patients prior to treatment may be used to select patients for inclusion in a clinical trial.
 Changes in biomarkers following treatment may predict or identify safety problems related to a drug candidate or reveal a pharmacological activity expected to predict an eventual benefit from treatment.

-- Patient-reported outcome (PRO) assessment: A measurement based on a report that comes directly from the patient (i.e., study subject) about the status of particular aspects of or events related to a patient’s health condition.
-PROs are recorded without amendment or interpretation of the patient’s response by a clinician or other observer.
-A PRO measurement can be recorded by the patient directly, or recorded by an interviewer provided that the interviewer records exactly the patient’s response.
+- Patient-reported outcome (PRO) measures: A PRO is a measurement based on a report that comes from the patient (i.e., study subject) about the status of a patient's health condition without amendment or interpretation of the patient's report by a clinician or anyone else.
+A PRO can be measured by self-report or by interview, provided that the interviewer records only the patient's response.
+Symptoms or other unobservable concepts known only to the patient (e.g., pain severity or nausea) can only be measured by PRO measures.
+PROs can also assess the patient perspective on functioning or activities that may also be observable by others.

 Context of use: The context of use is a complete and precise statement which describes the appropriate use of the DDT, and how the qualified DDT is applied in drug development and regulatory review.
 The context of use statement would describe all important criteria regarding the circumstances under which the DDT is qualified.